The Bankrate promise

 - Use your card for small purchases to take advantage of the round-up feature.

-- Take advantage of the balance transfer feature to help pay down high-interest debt.
+- If you have high-interest debt, take advantage of the balance transfer offer to pay off your debt.

-- Redeem points for gift cards and other one-cent-per-point redemption options.
+- Redeem points for gift cards and other redemption options worth 1 cent per point.

 The bottom line

-The Citi Rewards+ card offers a slate of respectable benefits for a no annual fee card allowing you to earn rewards on grocery store purchases and gas station spending.
-Though the bells and whistles are minimal, you still get enough to justify getting and, perhaps, even keeping the card for ongoing rewards.
-Hopefully, this guide will help you get even more value from the Citi Reward+ card than ever before.
+The Citi Rewards+ Card offers a number of respectable benefits for a no-annual-fee card, including rewards on grocery and gas station spending.
+Although the card’s bells and whistles are minimal, you can still get enough perks to justify getting (or keeping) the card.